Enteee/duckpond.ch/_drafts/types-for-plantuml-parser.md

 ---
 layout: post
-categories: []
+categories: [plantuml-parser, javascript]
 keywords: [PlantUML parser, plantuml-parser, TypeScript, JavaScript]
 ---
 [`plantuml-parser`][plantuml-parser] 0.0.12 introduces TypeScript declarations.
 Now you can parse PlantUML and get a fully typed result.
 PlantUML diagrams are awesome!
 In this post I first give a brief introduction into PlantUML.
-Then I will show how you can use [`plantuml-parser`][plantuml-parser] with Typescript to makes the most out of your diagrams.
+Then I will show how you can use [`plantuml-parser`][plantuml-parser] with Typescript to make the most out of your diagrams.

 ![Bob leaves Alice](/static/posts/plantuml-parser/bob-leaves-alice.png)
 *She wouldn't be my type either*